Microsoft Introduces GVFS (Git Virtual File System)

 Because "clone now takes a few minutes instead of 12+ hours, checkout takes 30 seconds instead of 2-3 hours, and status takes 4-5 seconds instead of 10 minutes."

 That is problem is not unique to Git.
 JÃrg Sonnenberger [sonnenberger.org] tried importing the NetBSD repository into Fossil [sonnenberger.org], and "the rebuild step which (re)creates the internal meta data cache took 10h on a fast machine."
-There are ways to make Fossil skip the rebuild on clone, which results in a suboptimal DB, but it
+There are ways to make Fossil skip the rebuild on clone, which results in a suboptimal DB, but it still takes hours to clone.
+NetBSD's project history goes back something like a quarter century; it's going to take time to pull and organize all that.

+DVCSes are great when you can afford their associated costs â" namely, the very advantages you refer to â" but for very large repos, those costs can be very high.

+Do you really need every single version going back a quarter century?
+And if you do, do you need it 5 minutes after the initial clone?

 Ah nostalgia (Score:3)